espipj/UnificationLisp/README.md

 More info at: https://en.wikipedia.org/wiki/Unification_(computer_science)

-Developed in Intelligent Systems Fundamentals at University of Salamanca by Rafa Gonzalez and Pablo Espinosa.
+Developed in Intelligent Systems Fundamentals at University of Salamanca by Rafael Gonzalez and Pablo Espinosa.